How Many People Are Named Rena Mero?

 There are approximately 1 people named Rena Mero living in the United States today.
 That makes this name combination very rare, occurring at a rate of about 1 in 342,754,338 Americans.

 This estimate combines SSA birth records for the first name Rena with Census Bureau frequency data for the surname Mero.
-Below you will find a breakdown of both names, including popularity trends, gender data, and ancestry information.
+Below you will find a breakdown of both names, including popularity trends, gender data, and Census background data where it is available.

 Estimated People with This Name